jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-1.md

   This property provides a history to files.
 A files history is important to have in case any changes need to be reversed.

   * **Usability**
-  Usability is an important factor to have to ensure a speedy workflow.
-The software should be help, never a hinderance, to its users
+  Usability is an important factor to have to ensure a speedy work-flow.
+The software should be help, never a hindrance, to its users.

   * **Separation**
   Items, processes, and tasks in the galaxy should be run separate from one another for the sake of preventing space pirates or any other party with malicious intent to access another group's files/data.